micaelaneus/strength-as-ccoty/README.md

 We all see the threats waiting in the coming year, and therefore we must prepare to meet them collectively.
 When two-to-five people organize themselves to do political work, an affinity group is born.
 Affinity groups let us attend larger actions safely as well as take direct action independently, according to the shared visions of its members.
 Invite a few like-minded friends to get together now, before the action heats up, to discuss what kind of direct actions you might want to take together.
 Never pressure anyone to join or agree to an action!
 Commitment is key, and that requires authenticity and consent.
 Discuss what’s fun, what’s scary, when you’ll meet to go somewhere, and what you might feel comfortable doing once you get there.

-Definitely talk about how you’ll check in with one another during an action, and how you’ll decide to leave.
+Talk about how you’ll check in with one another during an action, and how you’ll decide to leave.
 Talk about disability, arrest-ability, meds, childcare, etc. Find out which causes matter most to folks and how they expect to see them attacked, then get ice cream and go roller-skating.
 We are forming affinity groups for collective power, not doom squads. *Militant joy FTW!*

 ### RE-ENCHANT YOUR LIFE